uwcse440/web-cse440-au17/_assignments/assignment3/index.md

 ## 3f: Final Report

 Due: {{ page.due_project_3f }}.

+The goal of this milestone is to communicate your iterative design process and the resulting design.

 Prepare a report documenting your process of getting the design right.
 Your report should follow the outline below, and will be graded using the guidelines that follow.